guzdziac55/pomodoro-react/README.md

 ## Features

-- Creating a to-do list
+- Creating a to-do list.
-- Creating notes for to-do tasks
+- Creating notes for to-do tasks.
-- Stopwatch for work control
+- Stopwatch for work control.
-- Three work modes that automatically calculate when you should take a break
+- Three work modes that automatically calculate when you should take a break.
-- More settings such as (notification sounds, mode times, automation) dynamic theme
+- More settings such as (notification sounds, mode times, automation) dynamic theme.
-- Creating user accounts
+- Creating user accounts.
+- Create TaskList Templates.
-- Login system
+- Login system.
-- Storing data locally with the possibility of creating an account and storing data on the server,
+- Storing data locally with the possibility of creating an account and storing data on the server.
-- Responsive design
+- Responsive design.
+- User Avatar picker using external API.

 ## Technologies